opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/date.md

 | `recordsOut` | Counter | Metric representing the egress of records from a pipeline component. |
 | `timeElapsed` | Timer | Metric representing the time elapsed during execution of a pipeline component. |

-The `date` processor includes the following custom metrics:
+The `date` processor includes the following custom metrics.

 * `dateProcessingMatchSuccessCounter`: Returns the number of records that match with at least one pattern specified by the `match configuration` option.
 * `dateProcessingMatchFailureCounter`: Returns the number of records that did not match any of the patterns specified by the `patterns match` configuration option.